Today’s BIG IDEA—“You either learn to manage money, or the lack of that skill will manage you for the rest of your life.” –Dave Ramsey

 Most of us know people facing unemployment, pay cuts, or serious concern about our financial future—so now is the ideal time to take an honest look at our financial habits.
-That is why I have chosen to update this popular post on habits with money as a vital personal leadership skill.

 For years my wife was terrified about our financial future and tried to bring it to my attention.

 One night in 2012, she finally got through to me.